 Always up for a challenge, Jennifer moved to New Mexico, where she knew she needed to work near and for the only visible water around — the Rio Grande.
 She then spent 16 years coordinating K-12 and university students collecting long-term ecological data at the Bosque Ecosystem Monitoring Program.

 In spring 2016, Jennifer moved to St. Paul to be closer to family (her sister had recently accepted a position at the Mayo Clinic).
 Today, she is excited to help protect and restore a much larger river and watershed in a cooler, wetter environment.

 Jennifer will be managing FMR's constituent management databases and supporting staff to best work and communicate with our growing base of members, advocates and volunteers.

-When not in the office, Jennifer is helping her husband Dustin restore their 1913 home in St. Paul and spending as much time kayaking, cross-country skiing or hiking as she can.
+When not in the office, Jennifer is helping her husband Dustin restore their 1913 home and two rental houses in St. Paul and spending as much time kayaking, cross-country skiing or hiking as she can.
 Being literally and figuratively invested in their neighborhood, Jennifer joined the Hamline Midway Coalition as a board member in January 2020 and looks forward to cocreating a connected, safe, clean, diverse and enjoyable neighborhood.

 firstname.lastname@example.org, 651.222.2193 x28